mikaelvesavuori/standardlint/README.md

 If you for some reason keep your project files "lower" than in the root where you want to do file lookups, you can add this optional argument.

 _It's recommended you do not change this unless you know what you are doing._

+#### Ignore paths

+This provides the possibility to ignore certain paths.

+These paths will be respected and discarded by the following checks:

+- `checkForConsoleUsage`
+- `checkForPresenceTests`
+- `checkForThrowingPlainErrors`

 #### Checks